dio-gh/kami-bg-updater/README.md

      * for `Action:` you'll want `Start a program`
      * for `Program/script:` you'll want to simply type in `pythonw`
      * for `Add arguments:`, you'll need to provide the path to the script file
-       * navigate to your PCSX2 installation directory where you've downloaded it
+       * navigate to your KAMI installation directory where you've downloaded it
        * hold `CTRL` and right click
        * select `Copy full path`
        * paste it into the `Add arguments:` textbox (and don't remove the quotes around it)